-Because of this, Odense University Hospital and the University of Southern Denmark now study drones as a possible answer to better effeciency with hospital logistics.
-The project of HealthDrone is being initiated in January 2019, and it is the first time that drones are being used for hospital logistics at a hospital in Denmark.
+In the healthcare sector, time is crucial when it comes to giving a diagnosis, initiating treatment or delivering special equipment to a certain location at the hospital.
+Odense University Hospital (OUH) and the University of Southern Denmark (SDU) are testing if drones may be the means for more efficient hospital logistics.
+The HealthDrone project was initiated in January 2019, and it is the first time that drones are used for hospital logistics at a Danish hospital.

-The aim of the project is for drones to ensure faster transport of medical equipment, biological tests and in the long term health staff.
-Because of this, the project will test drone transport through so-called “air corridors” between OUH’s hospital units in Odense, Svendborg and Aeroe.
+The project tested drones for faster transport of medical equipment and biological samples compared to currently available forms of transport.
+The project had to test drone transport via so-called “air corridors” between OUH’s hospital units in Odense, Svendborg and on Ærø.

-The initial test flights will take place as soon as this year in the airspace above Denmark’s national drone testing centre at HCA Airport just outside of Odense.
-Afterwards, the drones will be tested in flying outside of visual range (BVLOS) in a corridor between Aeroe, Svendborg and Odense.
-In this context, the Danish Transport Authority needs to issue permits, and the drones need to be equipped with safety systems that allow them to fly as safely as regular airplanes.
+The first test flights took place in 2020 in the airspace above Denmark’s national drone test centre at HCA Airport just outside Odense.
+The drones were then tested in flying beyond visual line of sight (BVLOS) in a corridor between Ærø, Svendborg and Odense.
+In this connection, the Danish Civil Aviation and Railway Authority has issued permits, and the drones are equipped with safety systems so that they fly as safely as ordinary planes.

-The project is a collaboration between Odense Universitety Hospital, the Drone Centre at University of Southern Denmark, which also accomodates UAS Denmark drone testing centre, and the companies of Autonomous Mobility A/S, Falck A/S, Unifly og Scandinavian Avionics A/S, who all work in drone and health logistics.
+The project partners are the Drone Centre at the University of Southern Denmark, which also accomodates UAS Denmark drone testing centre, and the companies Holo, Falck A/S, Unifly and Scandinavian Avionics A/S.

-HealthDrone has received financial support of DKK14.000.0000 from the Dansh Innovation Foundation (Innovationsfonden).
+HealthDrone has received financial support of 1.8 million Euro from the Danish Innovation Foundation (Innovationsfonden).